Attacks by Southern Pine Beetles

 Beetles and other insects communicate using pheromones.
-Verbenone - a synthetic pheromone treatment for high value pine trees - replicates the beetle pheromone, sending a message that the tree is full and that the food supply is insufficient for additional beetles.
+Verbenone - a synthetic pheromone - replicates the beetle pheromone of the Mountain Pine Beetle, sending a message that the tree is full and that the food supply is insufficient for additional beetles.
 Arriving beetles receive the "message" that they should look elsewhere for a suitable host.

 Verbenone helps control: